 One way of thinking about which one of the two max variants is selected is that the nullness annotations of (the declared types of) both arguments are unified to a type that is a subtype of both.
 If both arguments are @NonNull, their unification is @NonNull, and the result is @NonNull.
 But if even one of the arguments is @Nullable, then the result is @Nullable.

-It does not make sense to write only a single instance of a polymorphic qualifier in a method definition, as in void m(@Nullable Object obj)
+It does not make sense to write only a single instance of a polymorphic qualifier in a method definition, as in which expands to void m(@NonNull Object obj) void m(@Nullable Object obj)

 '''

 void m(@PolyNull Object obj)

-which expands to
+'''